tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 	- Expressed in terms familiar to end users
 - Using a [[Database Management System]] (DMS) software, Business Rules can be automated
 	- Ensure enforcement in the organisation
-- Critical to maintaining data quality, enforcing policies,
+- Critical to maintaining data quality, enforcing policies, streamlini